 Step 3: How much stuff are you planning on putting in the rooftop bag?

-- As Much as possible–> Check out Our Rightline Luggage Carrier Option, it is the largest we offer.
-It is 18 cubic feet which is the equivalent of 4 to 6 bags/suitcases depending on size.
+- As Much as possible–> Check out Our Rightline Sport 3 Luggage Carrier Option, it is the largest we offer.
+It is 18 cubic feet which is the equivalent of 4 to 6 bags/suitcases depending on luggage size and weight.

-- A fair amount–> Check out our Yakima and Thule 867 Car Carrier Options.
-They run 14 to 15 cubic feet the equivalent of 3 to 4 bags/suitcases depending on size.
+- A fair amount–> Check out our Yakima and Thule 867 and Sherpak Car Carrier Options.
+They run 14 to 15 cubic feet the equivalent of 3 to 4 bags/suitcases depending on size and weight.